-During 1st week \$5.00

-During 2nd week 20% of term charge

-During 3rd week 40% of term charge

-During 4th week 60% of term charge

-During 5th week 80% of term charge

-After 5th week Full amount of term charge
+\$5.00 20% of term charge 40% of term charge 60% of term charge 80% of term charge Full amount of term charge

 THE GENERAL COLLEGE

 ENTRANCE REQUIREMENTS

 The admission of any student to the University of Akron will depend upon the evidences of his preparation and ability to do college work in a satisfactory manner.
 The evidences are: (1) graduation from an accredited four-year secondary school or its equivalent; (2) quality of the work done in the secondary school; (3) ranking in certain tests given by the University to determine preparation, ability, and aptitudes; (4) attitude toward college work.